A woman standing up in white underwear and a tan shirt with a hand on her abdomen and holding a small cactus indicating pain

 Symptoms of Chlamydia

 As we mentioned, it’s very possible to have chlamydia without having any symptoms.
 And when you do have symptoms, they can vary from person to person.
-The signs of chlamydia for guys are different than for women, so it’s important to know what to watch out for if you suspect you have chlamydia.
-Let’s dive into the details below.
+The signs of chlamydia for guys are different than those for women, so it’s important to know what to watch out for if you suspect you have chlamydia.

 Sometimes you know when something’s not right after sex.
 When you have obvious signs of a chlamydia infection, like unusual vaginal discharge or burning, it’s definitely time to get tested and seek out medical help!
 Once you recognize the symptoms, getting treatment for chlamydia will have you feeling better in no time.